Pępice, Opole Voivodeship

-The village has a population of 360.
+History

 The village dates back to the medieval Kingdom of Poland and was first mentioned in the Liber fundationis episcopatus Vratislaviensis chronicle from the late 13th-early 14th century.
-Between 1871 and 1945 it was part of Germany.
+The region later became part of Bohemia, Prussia and Germany.
 During World War II, the Germans established a subcamp of the Gross-Rosen concentration camp, whose prisoners were mainly Poles from Warsaw and Kraków.

 There is a historic church of Our Lady of the Rosary in Pępice.